 - investigating and researching scientific ideas and responding to questions

 - conducting experiments and presenting them in a scientific method, including in a scientific poster format

 - using technology to research and expand on topics presented

 What skills do you develop?

-By the end of the year students should have developed skills to:
+By the end of the year you should have developed skills to:

 - think scientifically

-- make informed decisions about lifestyles, environment and the kind of society they wish to live in
+- make informed decisions about lifestyles, environment and the kind of society you wish to live in

-- continue to develop/enhance their curiosity and a spirit of inquiry about the world around them
+- continue to develop/enhance your curiosity and a spirit of inquiry about the world around you

 - understand and undertake the construction of a scientific poster in preparation for VCE Science subjects.